Regaez/grav-recipes/pages/recipes/mushroom-bourguignon/recipe.md

 3. Add the red wine, and turn up the heat.
 Simmer for a few minutes, then add the remaining ingredients.
 Mix well to combine.

 4. If needed, transfer the mixture to an oven-safe casserole dish.
-Cover with a lid or some foil, and bake at 190°C (Gas Mark 5 / 375°F) for around 40 minutes, or until the carrots and onions are cooked to your liking.
+Cover with a lid or some foil, and bake at 190°C for around 40 minutes, or until the carrots and onions are cooked to your liking.
 Check the seasoning, and serve hot.